chilammps/Ovito/README.txt

  - The OpenGL renderer now supports semi-transparent particles and surfaces.
  - Properties of the particle under the mouse cursor are displayed in the status bar.
  - The 'Freeze Selection' modifier has been superseded by the more general 'Freeze Property' modifier.
+ - Periodic boundary conditions can be overwritten by user without changes being lost when a new simulation frame is loaded.
+ - Bug fix: Implemented workaround for high-quality particle rendering on Windows computers with Intel HD 4000 graphics.
+ - Bug fix: StrainTensor.XZ and StrainTensor.YZ components output by Atomic Strain modifier were swapped.
+ - Bug fix: Fixed issue in Histogram modifier that occured when the fixed x-range is smaller than the value range.
+ - Bug fix: Atom type ordering is now maintained when importing a sequence of LAMMPS dump files with named atom types.
+ - Performance improvements in modification pipeline by avoiding unnecessary particle data copies and initialization operations.

 Release 2.4.0 (16-Sep-14):